wso2/product-iots/README.md

 * Support for SCEP protocol (encryption and authenticity)

 ### How to Run
-* Extract the downloaded wso2iot-3.0.0.zip file; this will create a folder named ‘wso2iot-3.0.0’.
+* Extract the downloaded wso2iot-3.1.0.zip file; this will create a folder named ‘wso2iot-3.1.0’.
-* IoT Server comes with three runnable components namely broker, analytics and core.
-Start these components in following order by executing wso2server.sh [.bat]
+* IoT Server comes with three runnable components namely broker, core, and analytics.
+Start these components in following order by executing by executing the following scripts:
-    * wso2iot-3.0.0/broker/bin
+    * wso2iot-3.1.0//bin/broker.sh [.bat]
-    * wso2iot-3.0.0/core/bin
+    * wso2iot-3.1.0/bin/iot-server.sh [.bat]
-    * wso2iot-3.0.0/analytics/bin
+    * wso2iot-3.1.0/bin/analytics.sh [.bat]

 ### How to Contribute

 * WSO2 IoT Server code is hosted in [GitHub](https://github.com/wso2/product-iots).
-* Please report issues at [IoTS JIRA](https://wso2.org/jira/browse/IOTS) and Send your pull requests to [development branch](https://github.com/wso2/product-iots).
+* Please report issues at [IoT Server Git Issues](https://github.com/wso2/product-iots/issues) and Send your pull requests to [development branch](https://github.com/wso2/product-iots).

 ### Contact us